Skip to main content

 Status: Current Term Now Closed Weekly Hours: 6-8 hrs Location: On Campus

-We are looking for highly motivated apprentices interested in behavioral economics or behavioral finance research for the 2025 spring semester.
+We are looking for highly motivated apprentices interested in behavioral economics or behavioral finance research for the 2025 fall semester.
 You will find below the list of open projects.
 Expectations: - Undergraduates will be required to complete assignments weekly.
 They will also be required to fill out weekly reports detailing the...

 Social Sciences